Alabama Animal Advocates

 How to Help a Lost, Stray, or Abandoned Animal

-If you find an animal that is clearly homeless or lost, was abandoned, or is vulnerable (e.g., sick or injured, elderly, kittens or puppies, or near a busy road):
+In other situations, if you find an animal that is clearly homeless or lost, was abandoned, or is vulnerable (e.g., sick or injured, elderly, kittens or puppies, or near a busy road):

 1. Check for tags or other identification on a collar.
 Many people use tags that include a phone number and some microchipped pets wear tags with the microchip number so you can contact the company and report you found the animal.